Scott Wihongi | 801-264-7400 | email@example.com

 Attendance to the Q&A is not required.
 We encourage parents/guardians of current kindergarten students to attend to be informed about this opportunity for their children to learn content and academic vocabulary in both English and Spanish.

-For a student to be given consideration to participate in the DLI Spanish Program (including siblings of students already in the program), an online application must be filled out and submitted no later than:
+PLEASE NOTE – For a student to be considered to participate in the DLI Spanish Program (including siblings of students already in the program), an online application must be filled out and submitted.
+Here are some important dates: